PeterO.Numbers.EFloats

 Return Value:

-Returns whether the given arbitrary-precision number object is a signaling not-a-number (NaN).
+Returns whether the specified arbitrary-precision number object is a signaling not-a-number (NaN).

 Parameters: